yellowdog/airflow-provider/docs/index.rst

 The YellowDog Airflow Provider depends on the `YellowDog Python SDK <https://pypi.org/project/yellowdog-sdk>`_, and the provider's usage model leverages several Python classes from the SDK.

+The provider requires Apache Airflow v2.10 or later, and Python 3.10 or later.

 Contents
 ========